The Official Kraft Art; A spiritual healing

 ANNUAL ART MEET AND GREET PARTY TIME:

-Years later, my life is a strange weave of mathematics, rocks, minerals, and landscapes.
+Years later, it is math and rock that keep showing up in my hands, even when I am holding a brush.
 Those influences spill into my paintings.
 It’s no accident that waveforms and terrains keep surfacing in my abstracts.

 (for more, jump to the bottom of this page)